omeka-s-modules/Exports/README.md

 # Exports

-An [Omeka S](https://omeka.org/s/) module for exporting files.
+An [Omeka S](https://omeka.org/s/) module for exporting data.

+After installing this module, administrators are able to select from a list of exporters, configure export options, and initiate the export process.
+Once the export process is complete, all exported assets will be available for download within one ZIP file.

+Exports comes with two exporters:

+- Resources CSV: Export a [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) file containing data about selected resources
+- Resources JSON-LD: Export a [JSON-LD](https://en.wikipedia.org/wiki/JSON-LD) file containing data about selected resources

 ## For developers

 ### Adding custom exporters

-Modules can add custom exporters by registering them as services in their module configuration under `[exports_module][exporters]`.
+Modules can add custom exporters by registering them as services in module configuration under `[exports_module][exporters]`.
 For example, if you want to register a "MyExporter" exporter for your "MyModule" module:

 ```php
 'exports_module' => [